sibellavia/multilanguage_Leonardo_Services/docs/en/PaaS.md

 The main features of the Paas In Memory Redis are:

-- *In-memory* → data is stored in RAM, ensuring extremely fast access;
+- *In-memory* → data is stored in RAM, ensurig extremely fast access;
 - *Persistence* → supports data persistence on disk, preventing data loss in the event of a system reboot;
 - *Data type* → variety of data types, allowing for modeling different types of information;
 - *Pub/Sub *→ supports the publish/subscribe model for real-time communication between applications.